Now over 6000 Reviews and (near) Daily Updates!

 THE CATERED AFFAIR (1956)

-Lionized for his first & penultimate scripts (MARTY/’55; NETWORK/’76), Paddy Cheyefsky’s best writing came on the projects he wrote just before (HOSPITAL/’71) and just after those two calling cards.
-This largely ignored kitchen-sink drama was obviously designed as follow up to the enormous (and enormously unexpected) success of MARTY.
+Lionized for his first and next-to-last screenplays (MARTY/’55; NETWORK/’76), Paddy Cheyefsky might better be remembered for his antepenultimate script (HOSPITAL/’71) and for this second film, like MARTY, adapted from his teleplay.
+This largely ignored kitchen-sink drama, it was obviously designed to follow the enormous, unexpected success of MARTY.
 Ernest Borgnine again stars, now living in the Bronx, a hack driver saving up to buy a long coveted taxi medallion.
-But his plans run headlong into his wife’s simmering passive resentment which find outlet in giving daughter Debbie Reynolds the formal wedding & reception she never had.
+But plans run headlong into life & wife Bette Davis, whose simmering passive/aggressive resentment finds outlet in giving loyal daughter Debbie Reynolds the formal wedding & grand reception Davis missed out on.
 In theory, nothing in this film should work.
-Yet as the dowdy wife, Bette Davis, a decade older than Borgnine and hardly salt-of-the-earth Bronx, gives an astonishingly naturalistic, vanity-free perf; Borgnine shows a rare restraint with hardly a yell; and Reynolds douses the twinkle & her typical ingratiation tricks.
+Yet as the dowdy wife, Bette Davis, a decade older than Borgnine and hardly salt-of-the-earth Bronx, gives an astonishingly naturalistic, vanity-free perf; Borgnine shows rare restraint with hardly a yell; and Reynolds douses the twinkle & her typical ingratiation tricks.
 The whole cast ups their game, playing ‘ordinary little people’ without grandstanding or condescension.
-Even the apartment looks just right, with its tiny eat-in kitchen (Davis proves a whiz at the stove) or showing how a single bed can take over a room.
-The original Cheyefsky teleplay (which had Thelma Ritter in the mother role) was gently ‘opened up’ by Gore Vidal (of all people), given grimy atmospheric lensing from John Alton and, most surprising of all, fluid, intensely compacted megging from Richard Brooks.* Dumped by the studio as M-G-M was going thru regime change (not even a decent poster), naturally, no one went to see it.
+Even the apartment looks just right, with its tiny eat-in kitchen (Davis proves a whiz at the stove) or showing how a single bed can take over an entire room.
+The original Cheyefsky teleplay (which had Thelma Ritter in the mother role) was deftly ‘opened up’ by Gore Vidal (of all people), given grimy, atmospheric lensing from John Alton and, most surprising of all, fluid, intensely compacted direction from Richard Brooks.* Dumped by M-G-M near the end of the brief Dore Schary era (hardly even a decent poster), naturally, no one went to see it.
+Their loss.

-DOUBLE-BILL: Follow the link below for a snapshot of A CATERED AFFAIR/’07, a near-miss B’way Musicalization that had its heart in the right place. http://www.youtube.com/watch?v=ZPHRj9cs2X0
+DOUBLE-BILL/LINK: Follow the link below for a snapshot of A CATERED AFFAIR/’07.
+A near-miss B’way Musicalization that had its heart in the right place. http://www.youtube.com/watch?v=ZPHRj9cs2X0

 No comments: